 This can affect your air-conditioning system and make trouble for your indoor air quality.
 It is very important to keep your AC filters clean for batter indoor air.
 You may have to change your AC filters if you are not cleaning it regularly.

-The high humidity level can add moister in air and make a perfect environment for mold and mildew.
+The high humidity level can add moisture to air and make a perfect environment for mold and mildew.
 The low humidity level is also harmful.
 It can irritate your eyes and itchy in your skin.
 The low and high humidity level can be a reason for respiratory issues like allergies and asthma.

 3. Activated Charcoal